prvdmwrong/prvdmwrong/packages/prvdmwrong-core/README.md

 ask, *"are you wealthy or do you make a six-figure salary?"*

-Cherish a development experience that fades into the background, freeing you to build faster and **prvd 'm wrong.** It's the swaggest framework in town!
+Cherish a development experience that fades into the background, freeing you to build faster and **prvd 'm wrong.** It's the swaggest Roblox framework in town.

 Sparked your interest?
 [Get going in minutes with our on-rails tutorial.](https://prvdmwrong.github.io/prvdmwrong/latest/tutorials/)